Brent Sutter: Sutter family in hockey

-The Sutter family, originally from Viking, Alberta, Canada, is one of the most famous families in the National Hockey League (NHL).
-Six brothers: Brian, Darryl, Duane, Brent, Rich and Ron, reached the NHL in the 1970s and 80s.
+The Sutter family is originally from Viking, Alberta, Canada.
+Six brothers: Brian, Darryl, Duane, Brent, Rich and Ron, reached the NHL in the 1970s and 1980s.
 Four brothers: Brian, Duane, Darryl and Brent have gone on to become coaches and general managers as well.
-A seventh brother named Gary is said by his brothers to have been the best hockey player of all seven boys.
-Rather than making his living as a hockey player, Gary stayed home to work on the family farm, as Rich Sutter remarked on an episode of the Canadian sports show Off the Record.

 Collectively, the six Sutter brothers played over 5000 games (including playoffs) and captured six Stanley Cups.
-Three members of the second generation of Sutters have played in the NHL, most notably Brent's son Brandon who played 770 NHL games.
+Three members of the second generation of Sutters have played in the NHL, including Brent's son Brandon, who played 770 NHL games.

-Sutter and his wife Connie have three children, sons Merrick and Brandon, and daughter Brooke.